beheh/clonklorry/README.md

 Lorry
 =====

-A website to host and later a client to automatically download and update released Clonk scenarios and the required packages - right into your game.
+A website to host and showcase released Clonk addons and their required packages.